Subscribe to Salvage and receive two print issues per year, plus digital access including audio and back issue PDFs

 It should not read as an act of appropriation but of solidarity and shared struggle to insist that it is not only Palestinians who must bang on the walls of the tank.
 The heat is terrible, and worsening, and it will blister the hands.
 But bang we will.

 Andreas Malm teaches human ecology at Lund University, Sweden.
 His work has appeared in journals such as Environmental History, Historical Materialism, Antipode and Organization & Environment.
-He is the author, with Shora Esmailian, of Iran on the Brink: Rising Workers and Threats of War, and of Fossil Capital: The Rise of Steam Power and the Roots of Global Warming and of half a dozen books in Swedish on political economy, the Middle East and climate change.
+He is the author of numerous books, most recently How to Blow Up a Pipeline, and of half a dozen books in Swedish on political economy, the Middle East and climate change.